DarkEnergyProcessor/livesim2_async/README.md

 * Raw SIF beatmap, this is main beatmap format that DEPLS uses.

 * Sukufesu Simulator beatmap, yuyu live simulator beatmap.
-Beatmap is loaded on-the-fly

 * Custom Beatmap Festival project folder.
-Conversion will be done on load

 * MIDI, specialized MIDI file.
-MIDI is loaded and converted on-the-fly

 Disclaimer
 ==========

 This live simulator uses some assets from Sukufesu Simulator made by yuyu, like note image with different colors.
 This live simulator also uses many assets from Love Live!
 School Idol Festival game (background, header, ...)

+Please see `LICENSE.md` for more details